Sanremo Music Festival 1956: Final

 According to press reports, the ticket prices for the final were criticised by spectators, composers and singers alike, reaching 16,200 lire.
 In order to prevent the auditorium from being half-empty, reduced tickets were sold shortly before the final started.

 For the voting of the final, 35 spectators from the auditorium were chosen who each distributed two points among their favourite songs, whereas the members of the 14 regional radio juries distributed four points.

-Prizes were handed out to the first three places, and the top three songs were performed again at the end of the program.